Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Quicksand trap
 - Removed the idle trap encounter branch in the Player's move code.
 This should be replaced with activeTrapAction functions instead.
 - Added activeTrapAction() functions to the Spikes and Lava traps

+7/29:

+- Added createItem() function to the Dungeon class which handles item setting and adding within the Dungeon.
+- Added Cactus trap
+- Added CactusWater item
+- Added new function to Drops class: pickupEffect(); used for when the player collects an item and doing so has certain effects (like damaging player for CactusWater)